Agency Committed to Supporting Service Members and Hiring Veterans

 “I am looking forward to working with the members of the Council, which serves the credit unions whose members serve in our nation’s armed forces,” McWatters said.
 “Since joining NCUA’s Board, I have advocated that we best serve the variety of interests in the credit union community by working with and listening to them directly.
 This will be another chance to hear from those whose job it is to meet the distinct financial needs of their members.”

 “As we commemorate Memorial Day this weekend, we are reminded of the selfless sacrifices of the men and women who died while serving in our armed forces,” Metsger said.
 “NCUA can best honor their memories by hiring qualified veterans, educating service members and maintaining strong connections with the credit unions that serve our military men and women at home and abroad.
 I appreciate Board Member McWatters’ accepting this position, and I know it will help us maintain a productive working relationship between NCUA and the Council.”

-Organized in 1963, the Defense Credit Union Council (opens new window) represents the interests of credit unions operating on military installations world-wide.
+Organized in 1963, the Defense Credit Union Council (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) represents the interests of credit unions operating on military installations world-wide.
 The Council has more than 200 member credit unions, which serve more than 18 million members.

 NCUA Supports Active-Duty Service Members and Veterans

 By providing financial education resources for service members and employment opportunities for veterans, NCUA supports America’s service members and veterans year round.